jasons-archived/Raylib-ECS-Prototype/readme.md

 # Licensing
 By *default*, this repository is licensed to you under the **AGPL-3.0**.
 See [LICENSE.md](LICENSE.md)

-A very low cost Propritary Software License will also be made available to those who can not accept the AGPL terms.
+A very low cost Private Commercial License will also be made available to those who can not accept the AGPL terms.
 Please see the [LicenseOptions.md](meta/LicenseOptions.md) for more details.

 # Contributing

 Contributions are welcome!
 See [CONTRIBUTING.md](meta/CONTRIBUTING.md)

 # Funding
 NotNot is a grand experiment in open source: Is there room for another open source game engine?
 Can it be made sustainable?
 Your financial support will help make this a reality.
-Sponsor NotNot through [Jason (Novaleaf)](https://github.com/sponsors/JasonSwearingen).
+Sponsor NotNot through [Jason (Novaleaf)](https://github.com/sponsors/jasonswearingen?frequency=recurring).